 Ashden, Gatsby, Glass-House, Mark Leonard, Staples and Tedworth proactively seek out proposals, and do not therefore consider any other applications.
 Linbury does not generally make grants in response to unsolicited applications.

-This means that only seven trusts – Alan & Babette, Headley, Indigo, Jerusalem, JJ, True Colours and Three Guineas – will consider proposals, and only if they closely fit the trusts’ specific areas of interest.
+This means that only six trusts – Alan & Babette, Headley, Jerusalem, JJ, True Colours and Three Guineas – will consider proposals, and only if they closely fit the trusts’ specific areas of interest.
 In addition Woodward has an application form on their website for grants in clearly defined areas.

 However, it should be understood that the great majority of proposals are unsuccessful.
 The trustees wish to discourage charities from wasting time and resources on applications that fall outside the trusts’ remit.